-- Completion of mining in the Roseville West Open Cut Pit and Bowens Road North Open Cut (BRNOC) followed by progressive backfilling with waste rock material. - Continued development and mining of the Stratford East Open Cut and Avon North Open Cut. - Run-of-mine (ROM) coal from the SMC is processed then loaded and railed on the North Coast Railway to the port of Newcastle.
+- Continued development and mining of the Avon North Open Cut. - Completion of mining in the Stratford East Open Cut, Roseville West Open Cut Pit and Bowens Road North Open Cut (BRNOC) - Progressive backfilling with waste rock material in Roseville West Open Cut Pit and minor backfilling in BRNOC. - Run-of-mine (ROM) coal from the SMC is processed then loaded and railed on the North Coast Railway to the port of Newcastle.